harshshukla9/ddungeon/README.md

 <img width="8192" height="5548" alt="logo" src="https://github.com/user-attachments/assets/3a906008-453c-46a2-aae5-06196dc92e8f" />

 Welcome to Darkest Dungeon, an infinite procedural dungeon-crawling adventure where danger lurks around every corner! 🧙‍♂️⚔️ Explore mysterious dungeons, collect treasures, defeat fearsome enemies, and race to find the stairs to escape to the next level!
-But beware—each level gets harder, and you only have 3 lives.
+But beware-each level gets harder, and you only have 3 lives.
 Can you survive the darkness and climb to glory?

 💰 Earn as You Play!
 The core you collect in the game can be minted into Dungeon Tokens ($DGN), making every adventure not just thrilling but also rewarding! 🚀🔥